-I didn’t always have the reading habit.
+I didn’t always have a reading habit.
 It is something I cultivated for my morning routine too.
 Now my morning feels incomplete without having to read something.
 I give 20-30 minutes for my morning read and at least 10 minutes when I am too busy.

 Small suggestion: Don’t read fiction or novels in the morning.
 Read a self help book or an autobiography, something that will uplift and inspire you.

-Currently I am reading One Thing by Garry Kellar.
+Currently, I am reading One Thing by Garry Kellar.

 Some other morning read suggestions from me to you would be: